azure562/git_practice/content/blog/goodreads-python-data.md

 While trying this small project, I began to have more ideas about questions to which I want to find an aswer.
 There is so much hidden information in the data.

 If you are interested to see all the detail of my experimentation with Goodreads data, have a look at my [Github repo](https://github.com/azure562/python/blob/master/goodreads-authors.ipynb).
-Maybe you can help me to improve it or device new applications!
+Maybe you can help me to improve it or devise new applications!